 Sure, when you’re just getting started you probably won’t be able to command similar sponsorship rates because your show likely won’t immediately have thousands of listeners tuning in to hear what the show’s all about.

-It’ll take time to build up your listenership.
+It’ll take time to go from choosing the best podcast hosting platform, to launching your show and building up your listenership.
 However, if you’ve already done a good job of creating content and attracting regular readers to your blog—you can launch your podcast with a bang by promoting it heavily to your existing readers.

 The best part about choosing to start a podcast as way to make money blogging, is that it can be relatively low effort once you’ve got the tools and process down (compared to writing massively epic blog posts all day every day).